appsquickly/typhoon/README.md

 #### _Reams_ of it?!?

+(It helps if you roll your 'R', as-in 'Rrrrrream' on the above sentence, and say it in the same tone of voice, like the guy in Oliver Twist, when he asks for some more.

 ![Mooooooore?](http://www.appsquick.ly/oliver-twist.jpg)

 Wait, we're still not done yet.
 One last thing: There's been a criticism that the XML is "un-readable", "pages and pages long", "heavy-weight",